October 1, 2021, 5:04 pm

 Inside the museum, you’ll find an impressive collection of furniture, china, paintings, and books brought from Europe by the family that used to inhabit this incredible castle.
 The Castle Museum is only seen by group tour, which begins every hour, on the hour (as of the last time I was there).
 As you walk through the museum, your guide will also tell you the unique story of the generous family that constructed the castle and how the family home was turned into the unique museum it is today.

 Whichever of these fun things to do in Medellin, Colombia you choose, you will be sure to have a blast.
-Contact us today to start planning your trip to Medellin to see these great spots and more!
+Contact us today to start planning your tour in Medellin to see these great spots and more!

 Share with your traveller friends!